People

 Dr. Lee Irwin, Professor

-Lee Irwin recieved his PhD from Indiana University and began teaching at the College in 1991.
+Lee Irwin received his PhD from Indiana University and began teaching at the College in 1991.
 His area of focus is comparative religions of Native North American (including Maya and Aztec) and shamanism of Asia and Siberia and he also has a very strong interest in eastern religions (MA thesis on Taoism) and Islamic Sufism.

 Dr. June McDaniel, Professor

 June McDaniel is originally from New York, NY.
 She recieved her PhD in History of Religions at teh University of Chicago and began teaching at CofC in 1988.
-June teaches courses on the religious experience, especially in the Hindu tradition.
+June teaches courses on religious experience, especially in the Hindu tradition.

-Dr. Elijah Siegler, Associate Professor
+Dr. Elijah Siegler, Department Chair and Associate Professor

 Elijah Siegler is originally from Toronto, Canada, and he has been teaching at the College of Charleston since 2004.
 He is a historian of American religions, with expertise on new religious movements, religion and popular culture, and Asian religions in America.